Frustrated with webinar invites?

 A little about the policy of e-mail service providers

-Every mailing service has a major responsibility that they don’t joke with — keeping their customers’ mailboxes clean and spam-free.
-But let’s face it, these specialists do not have the time to analyze every single case separately.
+Every mailing service takes one main responsibility very seriously, and that is keeping their customers’ mailboxes clean and free of spam.
+However, the truth is that these professionals simply do not have enough time to review every case individually.

 This means that the addresses that your company bombards with mails must form a single legally compiled database.
 And if you can prove to the mail service specialists that the complaint filed against your e-mail was simply an accident, then it’s worth a try.